Hunstanton in Norfolk

 There are great places to visit near Hunstanton including some great historic buildings, towns, beaches, ancient sites, old mines, woodlands, country parks, airports and ruins.

-The area around Hunstanton features a number of interesting historic buildings including Blickling Estate, Duke's Head Hotel, and Warehouse and Training Ship Vancouver in St Margaret's Lane.
+The area around Hunstanton boasts some of the best historic buildings including Blickling Estate, Duke's Head Hotel, and Warehouse and Training Ship Vancouver in St Margaret's Lane.

 There are a several good old mines in the area around Hunstanton like Grimes Graves.